Mastering Angular

 State Management with NgRx Store

 As Single Page Applications gain more and more features, they need to handle more and more state.
 Using a state management pattern can help us keep things neat and tidy.
 Redux introduces a pattern to manage this state in a convenient way, while keeping your UI up to date as well.
-NgRx is the favorable implementation of Redux for Angular.
+NgRx Store is the favorable implementation of Redux for Angular.

 • The Redux Pattern